kli47/GettingandCleaningDataCourseProject/CodeBook.md

 a data frame of 6 rows and 2 columns.
 Columns are named "activity_number" for the number corresponding to the activity and "activity" for the name of the activity

+test_subjects <- subject_test.txt

+a data frame of 2947 rows and 1 column contains subject number for test group (30% volunteers)

+train_subjects <- subject_train.txt

+a data frame of 7352 rows and 1 column contains subject number for train group (70% volunteers)

-x_test <- X_test.txt
+test_data <- X_test.txt

 a data frame of 2947 rows and 561 columns represents all the features of the test group (30% volunteers), columns correspond to each feature (see 1. features) and therefore their names borrow from features$functions

-subject_test <- subject_test.txt
+train_data <- X_train.txt

-a data frame of 2947 rows and 1 column contains subject number for test group (30% volunteers)
+a data frame of 7352 rows and 561 columns represents all the features of the train group (70% volunteers), columns correspond to each feature (see 1. features) and therefore their names borrow from features$functions

-y_test <- y_test.txt
+test_labels <- y_test.txt

 a data frame of 2947 rows and 1 column contains activity code corresponding to each test group data point

-x_train <- X_train.txt

-a data frame of 7352 rows and 561 columns represents all the features of the train group (70% volunteers), columns correspond to each feature (see 1. features) and therefore their names borrow from features$functions

-subject_train <- subject_train.txt

-a data frame of 7352 rows and 1 column contains subject number for train group (70% volunteers)

-y_train <- y_train.txt
+train_labels <- y_train.txt

 a data frame of 7352 rows and 1 column contains activity code corresponding to each train group data point